devtechsystems/devtechsys.com/_projects/Community-Action-for-Reading-and-Security-(CARS)-Activity-in-Nicaragua.md

   implement an evidence-based approach to conduct activities at the municipal, community, and school level to transition to a local-led model to educational development and citizen security.
-Is Current Project? (true/false): false
+Is Current Project? (true/false): true
 Practice Area:
   - 'Education, Gender and Youth'
 projects_slug: Community-Action-for-Reading-and-Security-(CARS)-Activity-in-Nicaragua